Are Online Ordinations Legal?

 Those who are considering online ordination will possibly still feel unsure and uneasy about the whole concept and process.
 This makes it a useful exercise to review the legal precedents that have actually been set for the legality of online ordination.
 The legal history of online ordination goes back to 1974.

-It was in this year that the Universal Life Church (ULC) sued the United States Federal Government (in a case known as "The Universal Life Church, Inc. v.
+It was in this year that an American marriage ministries known as the Universal Life Church (ULC) sued the United States Federal Government (in a case known as "The Universal Life Church, Inc. v.
 The United States of America") as a response to an Internal Revenue Service initiated challenge on the ULC's tax exempt status.
 The ULC proves to be a non-denominational and non-traditional church.
 The court eventually ruled in favor of the ULC church.
 Although this ULC does not turn out to be a Christian outfit, its victory and the resulting ruling lent great support to the mainstream Christian church in America.
 Relevant portions of the 1974 court ruling are excerpted below, as follows:

 "Certainly the ordination of ministers and the chartering of churches are accepted activities of religious organizations...
 The fact that the plaintiff distributed ministers' credentials and Honorary Doctor of Divinity certificates is of no moment.
 Such activity may be analogized to mass conversions at a typical revival or religious crusade."